 I found a new manifold gasket in a box of spare parts that came with Hewie when I bought him.
 I, gave it a light coat of grease, placed it on the bolts and carefully tightened up the manifold, careful not to break the small bolts that hold the manifold on.

-Australian Morris Minors had an oil bath fitted and Hewie was no exception.
-On the new motor the original oil bath had been taken off and replaced with a small light modern air filter.
-Arnold, the owner, told me that the car was used for as a paddock basher just before he bought it.
+Australian Morris Minors had an oil bath air filter fitted and Hewie was no exception.
+On the new motor, the original oil bath had been taken off and replaced with a small light modern air filter.
+Arnold, the owner, told me that the car was used as a paddock basher just before he bought it.
 Replacing the heavy oil bath with the newer lighter model was a good idea.
-An SU carburettor specialist once told me that the extra weight of the old oil bath sitting on the end of the SU carburettor would often cause the neck to break especially if the car was continually driven over rough roads.
+An SU carburettor specialist once told me that the extra weight of the old oil bath sitting on the end of the SU carburettor would often cause the neck to break, especially if the car was continually driven over rough roads.

 I was very tempted to take the oil bath off for the trip and substitute it with a new, modern, air filter.
 It’d probably save a few gallons of fuel over the whole trip, but it would be a sacrilegious act.
 I thought of the people I’m probably going to show the engine to on the length of the trip.
-Everything under the bonnet was original – I’d better keep the character of the car in tact, I thought to myself.
-Plus, I didn’t have any plans of going off road on the trip.
-The main road all the way round Australia is sealed.
+Everything under the bonnet was original – I’d better keep the character of the car intact, I thought to myself.
+Plus, I didn’t have any plans of going off-road on the trip.
+The main road all the way around Australia is sealed.

 I drained the old oil out and filled the engine up with engine flush; a solution of cheap solvents.
 I turned it over with just the starter and drained out the sludge.
 The oil was so black it looked like it had never been changed.
 I then filled the sump up with the cheapest oil I could find - that cheap recycled oil you find in hardware and cut-price stores.
 I then polished up the points with a point file and gave it an estimated 18 thou gap.
 I lent someone my feeler gauge some time back and didn’t get it back.
 So I had to use the sharpness of my eye.